ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If any entry in the condition ECT `authority` does not have a matching entry in the ACS entry `authority` field then the authorities do not match.

 When comparing two `$crypto-key-type-choice` fields for equality, a Verifier SHALL treat them as equal if their deterministic CBOR encoding is binary equal.

-### Conceptual Message Type Comparison  {#sec-compare-cm}

-A Verifier SHALL compare the condition ECT expected `cmtype` value to the candidate entry `cmtype` value.

-If the condition ECT contains a `cmtype` field, and that type has the same value as the ACS entry `cmtype` field, then the types match.

-If the condition ECT contains a `cmtype` field, and that type has a different value from the ACS entry `cmtype` field, then the types do not match.

-If the condition ECT contains a `cmtype` field, and the ACS entry does not contain a `cmtype` field, then the types do not match.

 ### Element list comparison {#sec-compare-element-list}